What is the General Data Protection Regulation (GDPR)?

 What if I don’t comply with GDPR?

 Penalties under the GDPR are much tougher than any data protection regulations we’ve seen before, so, if you haven’t done so already, you will want to prioritise preparations.

 If you fail to obtain proper consent, ignore individuals’ rights over their personal data, transfer data to another country or ignore any of the other principles for processing data then your data protection authority could issue a penalty of up to €20 million or 4% of your global annual turnover, whichever is higher.

 There are also financial penalties for those who fail to report a data breach within the specified time period.
-If upon discovering a data breach, you do not notify the individuals affected by the breach and your data protection authority within 72 hours then you could face a fine of up to 2% of your global annual revenue or €10 million, whichever is higher.
+If upon discovering a data breach, you do not notify your data protection authority within 72 hours then you could face a fine of up to 2% of your global annual revenue or €10 million, whichever is higher.

 Currently, the maximum fine for a data breach, under the Data Protection Act, is £500,000.
 Although, to date, the highest penalty issued has been £400,000 – which was levied on TalkTalk following their breach in 2016.
 However, if that breach had occurred under GDPR legislation.
 That fine would have increase to £59 million – a considerable jump!

-This is just meant as a high-level overview of the key point of the new GDPR, and organisations should carry out their own research and seek consultative advice on the steps they need to take to achieve compliance.
+This is just meant as a high-level overview of the key point of the new GDPR.
+Organisations should carry out their own research and seek consultative advice on the steps they need to take to comply.

 For far too long Microsoft Azure has been sold as something it’s not – an instant magic wand for all your IT requirements.
 Simply put, Azure is a tool for delivering an IT project and, as with any project, it’s important to choose the right tool for the job.
 The magic wand status of Azure […]